 Facebook Posts

-If a new car tops your list of Christmas gifts for car lovers, there are several reasons to consider when deciding if now is the right time to make that purchase.
+If a car tops your list of Christmas gifts for car lovers, there are several reasons to consider when deciding if now is the right time to make that purchase.
 Of course, there are some reasons not to as well.
-To help you decide whether it’s the best gift to give yourself (or someone else) or whether to wait ’til another time of year, here are some pros and cons.
+To help you decide whether it’s the best gift to give yourself (or someone else) or whether buying a car for Christmas should wait ’til another time of year, here are some pros and cons.

-Reasons why Christmas is a good time to buy a car
+Is Christmas a good time to buy a car?
+Reasons why it might be

 Is Christmas a good time to buy a car?
 Yes, there are a few positives in favour of it potentially being the best time of year to buy a car.

-Further down we’ll take you through cons; but first, here’s a rundown of the pros:
+Further down we’ll take you through cons of buying a car during Christmas; but first, here’s a rundown of the pros:

 New for old